Can't File as Single If Married - IRS Rules

 The answer is simple under IRS rules:

-The IRS determines your filing status based on your marital status on the last day of the year.
-If you were married on December 31, the IRS considers you married for the entire year for tax filing purposes.
+The IRS generally determines your filing status based on your marital status on the last day of the year.
+If you are married on December 31 and are not legally separated under a qualifying decree, the IRS considers you married for the entire year for tax filing purposes.

 This rule applies even if you: